KDE/documentation-develop-kde-org/content/docs/plasma/widget/setup.md

 `Category` is the category the widget can be filtered with in the widget list.
 A list of category names can be found [here]({{< ref "properties.md#category" >}}).

-`X-KDE-ServiceTypes`, `X-Plasma-API`, and `X-Plasma-MainScript` are also needed to just define that this package is a plasma widget, and where its entry point is.
+`X-Plasma-API`, `X-Plasma-MainScript`, and `KPackageStructure` are also needed to just define that this package is a plasma widget, and where its entry point is.

 For the other properties, read the [`metadata.json` section in the Widget Properties page]({{< ref "properties.md#metadatajson" >}}).